JAG-010/aws-crc/README.md

 Use Github actions to create a pipeline to sync HTML code to S3 bucket whenever there is a code change.

 ## Create CI/CD pipeline using GH Actions for backend
+Use GitHub actions to create a CI/CD pipeline to trigger terraform plan and apply

 ## Progress
 | Date | Milestone |